Dean ‘proud’ to run London Marathon and says others should take part

 A once-in-a-lifetime experience

-The 52-year-old IT worker from Birmingham, who has been volunteering for Acorns Children’s Hospice for 14 years, understands the enormity of what he’s doing.
+The 52-year-old IT worker from Birmingham, who has been volunteering for Acorns Children’s Hospice for 14 years, understood the enormity of what he’s doing.

-Dean said: “It’s going to be a once-in-a-lifetime experience.
+Dean told us: “It’s a once-in-a-lifetime experience.
 It’s one of the major events across the world, and to be doing it for Acorns – it’s a fantastic charity for all the right reasons and what it does in caring for seriously ill children their families.”

-Dean’s training journey for the 26-mile event has been a challenge.
+Dean’s training journey for the 26-mile event was a challenge.
 He started at ‘zero’, but following the London Marathon’s 16-week beginner’s training plan he first started walking, fundraising, and following recommended nutrition guidelines.

 He said: “I went from literally zero to 5k within a week, and zero to 10km in three weeks.
 I was exhausted all of the time, but it felt absolutely amazing.
 You sort of build up your strength and find out you’ve got muscles where you didn’t know you had them.